jeremyong/jeremyong.github.com/_posts/2023-01-10-tangent-spaces-and-diamond-encoding.markdown

 doesn't result in objectionable artifacts.
 This means we can immediately drop $B$ from our representation - except that we don't know the handedness of the basis yet.
 Usually, a bit is reserved to indicate if the tangent basis is mirrored or not, but we will revisit this later.

+As an aside, some content will require non-orthogonal and non-unit tangents and bitangents.
+These requirements can be met with a few adjustments which we'll discuss later, but for now, assume that
+$T$, $B$, and $N$ are all mutually orthogonal and unit-length.

 Currently, our encoding has gone from 9 floats, to 6 floats and a single bit for the orientation.
 The next thing to consider is encoding the normal.